Table of Contents

 Color Dilution Alopecia

-Color Dilution Alopecia is common in dogs with a fawn or blue coat, and it affects both the Dachshund and the Chihuahua.
+Color dilution alopecia is common in dogs with a fawn or blue coat, and it affects both the Dachshund and the Chihuahua.
 It is no surprise that we can often see it in Chiweenies, too.
 You can recognize it by the thinning or patchy loss of hair.
 The condition is not curable, but it can be managed with topical products that the vet suggests.

 Hip dysplasia happens when the socket and ball of your pup’s hip are malformed.
 Instead of gliding smoothly together, they grind and cause further hip damage.
 Although it is more common in large dogs because of their weight, Dachshund Chihuahuas are also affected because they have tiny hips and legs that need to support a much bigger and longer torso.
+To prevent things from reaching extreme proportions and causing your pooch a lot of pain, do your best to keep their joints healthy.

 |Major concerns||Minor concerns||Occasional tests|